galaxyproject/galaxy-hub/content/covid19/analyses/index.md

 -----

 We provide two resources interpreting our results.
 The first is this page.
 It content is upodated weekly and we continuoulsy adding new analysis snippets.
-The second resource is our continuoudsly updated [Observable Dashboard](http://covid19.galaxyproject.org/dashboard).
+The second resource is our continuously updated [Observable Dashboard](http://covid19.galaxyproject.org/dashboard).